Ashustar/repository/tasmoadmin/DOCS.md

-# Home Assistant Community Add-on: TasmoAdmin
+# Home Assistant Community Add-on: IPRO ADMIN

-TasmoAdmin (formerly known as SonWEB) is an administrative web interface to manage all your Sonoff-Tasmota flashed devices centrally.
+IPRO ADMIN (formerly known as SonWEB) is an administrative web interface to manage all your Sonoff-Tasmota flashed devices centrally.
 Some of its features: